Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 - Little Cleos: The Little Cleo Spoon might be the most popular steelhead spoon on the market.
 It’s great in the river and for casting off the pier or shoreline.
 The 1.25-ounce, 3-inch size is ideal for large water bodies and long casts.

-- Mepps Cyclops: Available in 3.5 inches and various colors, these longer thinner style spoons are versatile and suitable for all three retrieval methods I’ll discuss below.
+- Mepps Cyclops: Available in 3.5 inches and various colors, these longer thinner spoons are versatile and suitable for all three retrieval methods I’ll discuss below.

 - Krocodile Spoon: The 3.5-inch size is considered the best and most effective spoon for steelhead.
 This is a great spoon for rivers and pier fishing.

-- Eppinger Dardevle: The 1-ounce, 3 5/8-inch spoon is a go-to choice for aggressive steelhead in the lower river.
+- Eppinger Dardevle: The 1-ounce, 3.5/8-inch spoon is a go-to choice for aggressive steelhead in the lower river.
 It is a highly rated and reliable spoon that works great for steelhead.

 - Thomas Speedy Shiner Spoon: This 4-inch spoon works well in rivers for big steelhead that are regressive and want a large spoon.
 I use this spoon in bigger and faster rivers.